 From cellulosic nanotech to mass timber construction materials, jet fuel to bicycle helmets, paneling to coffee tables from repurposed urban wood, the products that can be made from trees is growing rapidly.
-In this session, attendees will learn more about new, transitional, and traditional uses of forest products and challenges and opportunities in operations, procurement, policy, and manufacturing.
-Our distinguished panel will discuss product innovations, wood use, and energy policy now and on the horizon, as well as the importance of growing forests for the products that will be needed.
+Join our distinguished panel to learn more about new, transitional, and traditional uses of forest products and challenges and opportunities in operations, procurement, policy, and manufacturing.
+We will discuss product innovations, wood use, and energy policy now and on the horizon, as well as the importance of growing forests for the future and trees for the products that will be needed.

 Marcus Kauffman, Biomass Resource Specialist, Oregon Department of Forestry

-Iris Montague, researcher, US Forest Service Northern Research Station and Forest Products Marketing Unit
+Iris Montague, Research Scientists, US Forest Service Northern Research Station and Forest Products Marketing Unit

-From public to private lands in rural to urban landscapes, nature is an integral part of American society and forests are known to provide many services beyond tangible products for everyday living.
-In the principles of ecosystem management, successfully engaging people with diverse backgrounds and perspectives strengthens our communities; supports professionals dedicated to sustainable management of our forest resources; and creates thriving forests.
-This open conversation explores how college and university programs have made a commitment to creating inclusive environments and how SAF accreditation might help further these efforts, expanding them throughout the country.
+From public to private lands in rural to urban landscapes, nature is an essential part of American society and forests provide many services beyond tangible products for everyday living.
+Successfully engaging people with diverse backgrounds and perspectives strengthens our communities, supports talented professionals, and sustains thriving forests.
+Join us for an open conversation about how college and university programs have made a commitment to creating inclusive cultures and welcoming environments and how SAF accreditation might help further these efforts.